pencer-io/pencer-io.github.io/_posts/2021-07-01-ctf-thm-game-zone.md

 Game Zone is rated as an easy difficulty room on TryHackMe.
 This Linux based server hosts a simple web application that we use to gain an initial foothold by exploiting it using SQLi techniques.
 We crack a password retrieved from the database and then gain access to SSH.
 From there we enumerate and find a vulnerable CMS.
 Then using SSH port forwarding we access it from behind a firewall.

- Skills required are basic knowledge of SQLi techniques, and file and server enumeration to find escalation paths.
+ Skills required are basic knowledge of SQLi techniques, file and server enumeration to find escalation paths.
 Skills learned are more in depth SQLi, password cracking, researching exploits to use on discovered vulnerabilities, and SSH port forwarding.
 <!--more-->

 | Details |  |